-Figure 12 shows the character of North College Avenue with redevelop and new development that utilizes the recommended policies.
+Figure 26 shows the character of North College Avenue with redevelopment and new development that utilizes the recommended policies while also integrating with the existing commercial and residential of the area.

 NORTH COLLEGE AVENUE SPECIFIC TOD OVERLAY ZONE

 Currently the City of Fort Collins has an existing Transit-Oriented Development (TOD) Overlay Zone that runs along the Mason Street Corridor from Vine Drive to the South Transit Center.
 This TOD Overlay Zone includes reduced parking requirements and increased building heights that allow for additional housing units when affordable units are included.
 This TOD Overlay Zone is meant to encourage more dense residential developments and affordable housing that support ridership for the MAX BRT route on Mason Street.